-- 1st offense: \$200 fine, loss of visitation and ten hours of college service - 2nd offense: \$250 fine and 15 hours of college service - 3rd offense: Dismissal from residence hall.
+1st offense: \$200 fine, and 10 hours of college service 2nd offense: \$250 fine and 15 hours of college service

+3rd offense: Dismissal from residence hall.
 Payment of breaking fee by student.
 Student will be permitted on campus to attend class, related academic activity, athletic practice and athletic activity only.
 Student will not be permitted in the residence halls.
 Scholarship will be revoked the following semester.